cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 We are extremely grateful to these persons.

-I'd like to mention some outstanding software developers / architects within the CrypTool 1.x project.
+I'd like to mention some outstanding software developers / architects within the CT1 project.
 Their empowered and long-time dedication and their brilliant expertise and persistence are the key for such durable, agile and successful open source projects:
 Joerg, Henrik, Florian, Peer.